 Ms. Grondin owned and operated several private businesses and has worked on numerous research, social service, historic preservation and tourism initiatives, resulting in millions of dollars of grant awards as a result of her efforts and leadership.

 Jane Bokunewicz, Ph.D., Associate Professor of Hospitality & Tourism Management Studies & Levenson Institute Fellow (2014-2015)

-Dr. Jane Bokunewicz is an assistant professor of Hospitality and Tourism Management Studies who teaches casino gaming and hotel management classes at the Richard Stockton College of New Jersey.
+Dr. Jane Bokunewicz is an assistant professor of Hospitality and Tourism Management Studies who teaches casino gaming and hotel management classes at Stockton University.
 Dr. Bokunewicz worked for 22 years in the Atlantic City casino industry.
 She began her career as a computer programmer in the Information Technology department of Playboy Casino.
 She then held the position of Director of IT at Tropicana and was later promoted to Vice President of Administration, a position she held for 12 years before launching her teaching career at Drexel University.
 As Vice President of Administration at the Tropicana, Dr. Bokunewicz oversaw Human Resources, Facilities, Security, Purchasing and Quality Assurance.

 In addition to being lead author of Casino Gaming Technology, Dr. Bokunewicz also wrote a chapter entitled "The Evolution of Technology in Atlantic City" in Casino Gaming in Atlantic City, A Thirty-Year Retrospective.
 Dr. Bokunewicz holds a PhD in Communication, Culture and Media from Drexel University.